-The VERTA flights will carry four ESA missions: Proba-V, Aeolus, LISA Pathfinder and the Intermediate Experimental Vehicle (IXV).
+The Verta flights carried three ESA missions: Proba-V, LISA Pathfinder and the Intermediate Experimental Vehicle (IXV).

-The main customer service improvement activity includes the development of the multiple-payload launch capability for Vega.
+The main customer service improvement activity during the Verta programme was the development of the multiple-payload launch capability for Vega.

-At a planned minimum rate of two launches per year, the programme will allow the smooth introduction of Vega for commercial exploitation.
+With a minimum rate of two launches per year, the programme allowed the smooth introduction of this vehicle.

 Vega’s first commercial launch contracts were signed on 14 December 2011 for the Sentinel-2 and Sentinel-3 satellites.
 Sentinel-2A was launched on 23 June 2015.